 Where a property is not rented for its commercial value, or if the property is not available for rental for a period, expenses claimed need to be appropriately apportioned, with losses not generally allowable.
 Examples:

 - a property rented to a relative for less than full rental value

 - a holiday house used privately for part of the year

 See also: ATO Rental Property Blitz – Fortis Accounting Partners

 Rental Property Expenses Schedule

 Note: This is a checklist, not advice.
-Expense claims are subject to limitations based on their character, timing, extent of attribution to rental activities and sufficient substantiation. *Some expense claims may typically be required to be spread over more than one tax year.
+Expense claims are subject to limitations based on their character, timing, extent of attribution to rental activities and substantiation. *Some expense claims may be required to be spread over more than one tax year.